F. A. Q. on Teacher Training Courses & Providers

 All our trainers for yoga and ayurveda have done our courses.

-Additionally THI has visiting Ayurvedic doctors, who have completed their training in India to deliver our courses.
+Additionally HIA has visiting Ayurvedic doctors, who have completed their training in India to deliver our courses.

 4. The Course itself

-Certificate IV in Yoga and Life Education (Accredited Code: 30847)
+Certificate IV in Yoga for Life (Accredited Code: 10553NAT)

 5. The Facilities

 The facilities of an RTO are also scrutinised.
-The big advantage of having our dedicated training facilities is that everything is designed for yoga, both in town and at retreat, where everything is systematised.
-We make the food, provide the linen, yoga mats, and so on. it's easy to focus when you're well taken care of.
-Everything is so conducive to the study of yoga and ayurveda.
+The big advantage of having our dedicated training facilities is that everything is designed to complement living ayurveda and yoga, both in town and at our retreat sanctuary.
+Everything is conducive to the study and practice of yoga and ayurveda.

 All our assessors have these qualifications.